10-Q 1 vera-20230331.htm 10-Q 10-Q

 December 31,

-Prepaid clinical trial and drug manufacturing expenses
+Prepaid clinical trial costs

 $